 Los Angeles Name Change Criminal History Checks

 CCP Section 1279.5 deals exclusively with Name Change Petitions of certain convicted criminals.
 Specifically, CCP 1279.5 is about Registered Sex-Offenders, Prisoners, or Parolees.
-It means you won’t be able to “slip” through the Legal Name Change process.
-If you have unresolved criminal history (time, parole, probation, restitution, etc.), you should probably get those things taken care of before seeking a legal name change.
+It means you won’t be able to “slip” through the name change process.
+If you have unresolved criminal history (time, parole, probation, restitution, etc.), you should probably get those things taken care of before seeking a name change.

 UPDATE: Effective 9-1-18